-Membership subscriptions fell slightly as compared to the previous year, but given the substantial increase in income generated from social events, the directors are satisfied that the business will have sufficient cash to continue operating as a going concern.
+Membership subscriptions fell as compared to the previous year, but the directors are satisfied that the business will have sufficient cash to continue operating as a going concern.
+The announcement by the directors in November 2024 that the IPF was discussing a potential merger with two other organisations does not impact the assessment of going concern as this is reliant on a member vote to proceed.
+Should the proposal be approved by members, the directors do not envisage there would be any significant impact on the IPF's current mode of operation until at least the second half of 2026.
 See note 2 for the accounting policies for more detail relating to the preparation of the accounting under the going concern basis.